The price of beachfront living in Gran Canaria

 Or, you can get in touch and tell me what you’re looking for as I monitor the waterfront market here in Gran Canaria every day.
 I’ll only send you property that I know suits your requirements.

 However you decide to proceed, remember that good seafront property tends to sell fast so you will need to be ready.

 You’ll need a 10% deposit ready to transfer or already in your Spanish bank account and all the paperwork you need to get an NIE number.
 And you may well need to be flexible enough to fly out to view property at short notice.

 If you need a mortgage, get your paperwork into several local banks in advance.
 See my Gran Canaria mortgage guide.

+My name is Laura Leyshon and I’ve been an estate agent in Las Palmas for almost ten years.
 Please feel free to get in touch if you have any questions about the Gran Canaria property market.
 Or just drop me a message right here and I’ll contact you right away.